 On Sailo, you’ll find sailboat, luxury motor yacht or catamaran rental in the British Virgin Islands so you can truly get away from it all.
 Want to enjoy lazing in a quiet cove with just the sound of waves lapping on the hull of your sailboat charter?
 This is the place to do it… But, you’re also never far from a sleepy village, a warm welcome and a cold refreshing drink.

-There is plenty of choice for sailboat charters in BVI, with Road Town one of the most popular places in the Caribbean to organize a private yacht rental.
+There is plenty of choice for sailboat charters in BVI, with Road Town one of the most popular places to organize a private yacht rental in the Caribbean.
 What this means is, you’ll find an excellent selection of sailboats, luxury yachts and catamarans to rent in BVI.
 Below, we’ll take a look at some of the best things to do by boat in the British Virgin Islands, which we think are unmissable!

 Discover your dream Caribbean sailing vacation with a sailboat charter in the British Virgin Islands.
 Check out the selection of private yacht rentals, including bare boats and skippered yachts on Sailo.